canonical/craft-application/docs/howto/partitions.rst

 Partition names and namespace names must consist of *only* lower-case alphabetic characters, unless a partition exists under a namespace, in which case it may also contain hyphen characters, though the first and last characters must still be alphabetic.
+Names containing hyphens also may not contain two or more hyphens in a row.

 ``default`` must always be the first listed partition.